Healthy Food Swaps for Ramadan

-Soup is a must when breaking the fast especially when the holy month of Ramadan falls in the summer to help hydrate the body.
+Soup is a must when breaking the fast, especially when the holy month of Ramadan falls in the summer.
+This food choice can help hydrate the body.
 Lentil soup is one of the most popular Ramadan soups.
 Traditions call for the use of Maggi chicken stock cubes to prepare the soup broth.

 - Swap the Maggi cubes for roasted vegetable broth.

 - How?
-Use whatever vegetables you have on hand, or plan to use in preparing the main meal.
-You can store veggie scraps from cooking the week before in the freezer to create a broth.
-Try to avoid using strong flavored vegetables such as cabbage, broccoli, and turnips that can overwhelm the stock’s depth of flavor.
+Use any vegetables you have on hand or plan to use them in preparing the main meal.
+You can store veggie scraps in the freezer from cooking the week before to create a broth.
+Try to avoid using strongly flavored vegetables such as cabbage, broccoli, and turnips that can overwhelm the stock’s depth of flavor.
 Lentil soup is also a great way to sneak in extra veggies and fiber!